 - Mycoplasma pneumoniae

-Acute bronchitis may also be caused by noxious agents that are not infectious in nature which is then referred to as irritative causes.
-In many cases, they are inhaled vapors or gases but also smoke.
-Foreign body aspiration may cause acute bronchitis as well.
-Noninfectious agents with high mucous membrane toxicity are, in particular:
+Acute bronchitis may also be caused by noxious agents that are not infectious in nature; these are referred to as irritative causes.
+In many cases, these include inhaled vapors or gases, but also smoke.
+Foreign body aspiration may also cause acute bronchitis.

 - Hydrochloric acid